 If you were to define your brand to a total stranger, what would you say?
-Odds are, you’d start talking about your logo and what your company offers its customers.
-But your brand is so much bigger than its advertising components.
+Odds are, you’d start talking about your brand identity and what your company offers its customers.
+But your brand is so much bigger than its marketing components.
 Your brand is a collection of beliefs, values, emotions, expectations, and guidelines that you follow in every business decision.
 Your brand dictates how to connect with your audience.
-It dictates what kind of employees you hire and who you are most excited to work with.
-Essentially, if your company were a person, your brand would be its core values.
+It dictates what kind of employees you hire and customers you target.
+Essentially, if your company were a person, your brand would be that person’s core values.

-But your company cannot stand on core values alone.
+Your company cannot stand on core values alone.
 Every great brand has a strong brand personality.
 This personality attracts customers to your business over other similar businesses.
-To get a solid understanding of what is meant by a brand personality, let’s look at Coca Cola and Pepsi.
+To get a solid understanding of what is meant by a brand personality, let’s look at Coca-Cola and Pepsi.
 Both companies have very similar brands.
 They offer similar products at similar price points.
 The biggest difference between the two brands is based firmly in their brand personalities.
-Coca Cola is traditional and classic.
-If you close your eyes and think of Coca Cola, you might imagine polar bears or classic glass bottles being popped open by a jolly old St. Nick.
+Coca-Cola is traditional and classic.
+If you close your eyes and think of Coca-Cola, you might imagine polar bears or classic glass bottles being popped open by a jolly old St. Nick.
 Pepsi, on the other hand, is young, vibrant, and fun.
-Pepsi is far more likely than Coca Cola to use celebrity endorsements or modern music in their commercials.
-In recent years, Coca Cola has been inching toward Pepsi’s brand personality, but it’s still considered the “classic” choice.
-Coca Cola’s personality is reserved, classic, quiet, and professional, while Pepsi is outgoing, fun, and energetic.
+Pepsi is far more likely than Coca-Cola to use celebrity endorsements or modern music in their commercials.
+In recent years, Coca-Cola has been inching toward Pepsi’s brand personality, but it’s still considered the “classic” choice.
+Coca-Cola’s personality is reserved, classic, quiet, and professional, while Pepsi is outgoing, fun, and energetic.
 These personalities dictate everything from their marketing to their customer base.

 How To Identify Your Brand’s Personality

-Once you have your complete list, rate your brand on each contrasting trait.
+Once you have a complete list, rate your brand on each contrasting trait.
 Do you fall on one side of the spectrum or are you in the middle?
-Any traits that fall squarely in the middle will be less important to your brand personality and story than the ones that fall far to the left or right side.
-Pay attention to these traits, as they are your strongest brand personality traits.
+Are there any traits that fall squarely in the middle that will be less important to your brand personality and story?
+Pay attention to these traits, as they may be your strongest brand personality traits.

 How to Use Your Brand Personality